 Can you send a priority, registered, or express letter from a street posting box?

 You may send a priority letter from a street posting box using a priority label.
-Registered and express letters may be sent using prepaid envelopes.
+Registered and express letters may be sent using prepaid envelopes, and some items may need to be lodged over the counter, depending on the service.